SapitoSucio/froggo-guides/docs/script_commands.md

 Merge all stackable items that separated by GUID flags (UniqueId in item_db or in item_group).

-If no item ID/name given, all possible items in player's inventory will be merged.
+If no item ID/name given, all possible items in player`s inventory will be merged.

 ---------------------------------------